AZYoung233/azyoung233.github.io/contents/publications.md

         and Xunde Dong†.
          </p>
       <p class="conference-info">
-        <strong>In arXiv 2025.
+        <strong>In BIBM 2025 Short Paper.
 This paper was sponsored by the SCUT Student Research Project. </strong>
       </p>
     </div>
     <div class="action-buttons">